AngshuCode/Advance-Notepad/README.md

 # Advanced Notepad

 Advanced Notepad is a feature-rich, interactive web-based text editor that allows users to create, edit, and save notes with enhanced formatting options.
-This simple yet powerful notepad includes features like text color change, highlighting, bold formatting, and theme switching.
+This simple yet powerful notepad includes feature theme switching and local save.

 ## Features
 - **Theme Toggle**: Switch between light and dark themes.